-Some time this year, I am going to wear silk and live in a house with a rich someone whose name begins with M, and be treated like a lady.
+Some time this year, I’m going to wear silk and live in a house with a rich person whose name begins with M, and be treated like a lady.
 The plums say so.

-This is what I love most about Christmas – going home, being with people who feed me and play games that remind me of being a little girl.
+This is what I love most about Christmas – going home, being with people who feed me and playing games that remind me of being a little girl.

 In our house, we play the stones game, a form of divination.
 Any pip, pit or stoned fruit will do.
 It is eaten stewed (with custard) and you have to try not to choke on the stones, which are collected on the rim of your pudding bowl.
 If your bowl has no rim, this is cause for comment and outrage.

 Once your stones are collected, you count them according to the lists.
 There are five, and each defines segments of your life and when they will happen.